This post may contain affiliate links.

 Since trucks are on the road 24 hours / day, 7 days a week, the truck stops that support them are always open.
 As you can imagine, there is a constant flow of traffic from both trucks and cars which means a truck stop is not typically a quiet place at night when you’re trying to sleep.
 That said, there are ways to get a good night’s rest at a truck stop.

 Be flexible and have a back-up Not all truck stops will work for you and you may just need to leave and find another place to park for the night.
-We’ve arrived at some truck stops and found that they were small and way to busy in order for us to find a somewhat quiet place to park so we moved on.
+We’ve arrived at some truck stops and found that they were small and way to busy for us to find a somewhat quiet place to park so we moved on.
 We stopped a truck stop once in our campervan and shortly after we fell asleep, a loudspeaker woke us up alerting the truckers that showers were available.
 This happened about once every 15 minutes.
 Unfortunately, it was very late and we were far from another option so we just ended up having a terrible night’s sleep.

 Truck Stop Amenities